alleytuna/42green_website_attempt/README.md

 # 42green_website_attempt

 some guidelines
-- choose a green webhost (regulated tech waste management, green data centers, social inclusion taken into account, renewable energies, low carbon) to explore: aiso.net, hostgator, GreenGeeks, A2 Hosting, iPage, HostPapa, Acorn Host
+- choose a green webhost (regulated tech waste management, green data centers or CDN datacenter located near users - edge computing, social inclusion taken into account, renewable energies, low carbon) or a Raspberry Pi (sounds good for static website) to explore: aiso.net, hostgator, GreenGeeks, A2 Hosting, iPage, HostPapa, Acorn Host
-- opt for a static website when possible (free version of Dreamweaver usable to easily create HTLM)
+- opt for a static website when possible (reduce redirections)
 - using fewer JS widgets or none, reducing image/video, focus on a quick loading (test site speed / caching solutions)
 - create a responsive website (format adapted to each device: smartphone, desktop computer, tablet)
 - website icon: put the favicon.ico (icon next to the website name) in cache
-- basically, compress anything compressable (images, HTML code, CSS, JS lib, PDF, any files)
+- basically, compress anything compressable (images, HTML code, CSS, JS lib, PDF, any files ==> abuse of gzip,brotil, zopfli)

 Structure
 - check that HMTL is valid with W3C otherwise it'll be done automatically each time used